Alliance for Open Media: AOMedia Video

 AOMedia's first project was the creation of an open video compression format and codec optimized for streaming media over the internet, intended for both commercial and non-commercial content, including user-generated content.
 The format is intended to be the first in a line of new, AOMedia Video (AV) formats being developed.

 AOMedia planned for the first version of its format (AV1) to be completed before the end of 2017.
 However, work on the bitstream specification will be continued into 2018.
 The format is the primary contender for standardisation by the video coding standard working group NetVC of the Internet Engineering Task Force (IETF).

 The main distinguishing features of AV1 are its purported royalty-free licensing terms and performance.
 AV1 is specifically designed for real-time applications and for higher resolutions than typical usage scenarios of the current generation (H.264) of video formats.

 In 2019, Sisvel International formed a patent pool for selling licenses to intellectual property it anticipates will be necessary to comply with the AV1 standard.
 AOMedia said this was contrary to its goal of a standard developed entirely with free, donated technology owned by the organization.
 Sisvel anticipates AV1 will require patented technology developed outside the AOMedia member organizations.

+AOMedia Audio

+In November 2023 IAMF (Immersive Audio Model and Formats) was announced.
+In October 2025 the Eclipsa Audio was announced.
+In February 2026 Open Audio Codec (OAC) had started development, based on the Opus source code and intended to be its successor.

 Operation and structure

 The Alliance is incorporated in the US as a tax-exempt non-profit organization and a subsidiary "project" of the independent Joint Development Foundation (JDF), also headquartered in Wakefield.

 The Alliance intends to release new video codecs as free software under the BSD 2-Clause License.
 It adopted the patent rules of the W3C which mandate technology contributors to disclose all patents that may be relevant and to agree to a royalty-free patent license.
-The Alliance's patent license contains a defensive termination clause to discourage patent lawsuits.
+Its current stated software release M.O. is to do so under a combination of the following licenses: BSD 3-Clause Clear License, Alliance for Open Media Patent License 1.0, and AOM Statement relating to AOM Patent License 1.0.
+On 16 November 2021, the second's requirements of users were criticized by R&D-intensive organisation coalition IP Europe as creating a "lock-in" effect.
+On 7 July 2022, it was revealed that the European Union's antitrust regulators had opened an investigation into the Alliance and its licensing policy.
+It said this action may be restricting the innovators' ability to compete with the AV1 technical specification, and may eliminate incentives for them to innovate.